jbcoe/value_types/DRAFT.md

   `operator*` are provided.

 * Like `vector`, `polymorphic` owns an object created by an allocator.
-The move constructor, move assignment operator, member swap, and non-member swap for `vector` are conditionally noexcept on properties of the allocator.
-Thus for `polymorphic`, the move constructor, move assignment operator, member swap, and non-member swap for `polymorphic` are conditionally noexcept on properties of the allocator.
+The move constructor and move assignment operator for `vector` are conditionally noexcept on properties of the allocator.
+Thus for `polymorphic`, the move constructor and move assignment operator for `polymorphic` are conditionally noexcept on properties of the allocator.
+Like `vector`, `polymorphic` marks member and non-member swap as noexcept and requires allocators to be equal.

 * Like `unique_ptr`, `polymorphic` does not know the type of the owned object (it could be an instance of a derived type).
 As a result `polymorphic` cannot